olivia-ruesc/Research_Projects/Temperature&VehicleVolume/README.md

 ### Notes

 This project was completed as part of an undergraduate statistics course and is intended to demonstrate applied statistical analysis, exploratory data techniques, and clear interpretation of results.

+You can view the R-code used to make this project, the paper itself, and the poster that was presented at the WIU Undergraduate Research Day 2025 and won Best in Department.

 ## Sources
 Chicago Department of Transportation. (n.d.).
 Average daily traffic counts.
 City of Chicago.